newjersey/navigator.business.nj.gov/content/src/display-content/onboarding/owning/municipality.md

 ---
-placeholder: "Type in the name of your town (i.e Newark, Jersey City, etc)"
+placeholder: Type in the name of your town (i.e Newark, Jersey City, etc)
 ---

 ## Location

 Where in New Jersey is your business located?
+(What if I am |not based in New Jersey?|foreign-business`)